Complex Spatiotemporal Modulations and Non-Hermitian Degeneracies in $\mathcal{PT}$-Symmetric Phononic Materials: Conclusions

 \begin{enumerate} \item For a generalized complex stiffness modulation of the form $E(x,t) = E_o [1 + \alpha \cos(\omega_p t-\kappa_p x) + \ii \beta \sin(\omega_p t-\kappa_p x)]$, the dispersion behavior approaches that of a system with purely real modulations when $|\beta / \alpha| < 1$, and that of a system with purely imaginary modulations when $|\beta / \alpha| > 1$.

-\item The $|\beta / \alpha| = 1$ system gives rise to a series of exceptional points (EPs) for both right- and left-going waves.
+\item The $|\beta / \alpha| = 1$ system gives rise to a series of EPs for both right- and left-going waves.
 Directional amplification will take place at the former EPs for positive values of $\beta / \alpha$, and for the latter EPs for negative values of $\beta / \alpha$.
 The frequency of the amplifiable EP is denoted $\omega_{\text{EP/amp}}$. \end{enumerate}

-Finally, unlike non-Hermitian systems which are not temporally modulated where EP amplification can be simply triggered with a narrow excitation of $\omega_{\text{EP/amp}}$, the amplifiable EP in a non-Hermitian system with a temporal modulation $\omega_p \neq 0$ can only be realized by triggering specific harmonics of the amplifiable EP frequency $\omega_{\text{EP/amp}}$, specifically $\omega_{\text{EP/amp}} \mp n \omega_p$ for $\beta / \alpha = \pm 1$ (with $n \in \mathbb{Z}$ and $n \neq 0$).
-This stems from the properties of the different components of the eigenvectors, which correlate directly to the different harmonics of the EP.
+Finally, unlike time-invariant non-Hermitian systems where EP amplification can simply be triggered with a narrow excitation of $\omega_{\text{EP/amp}}$, the amplifiable EP in a non-Hermitian system with a temporal modulation $\omega_p \neq 0$ can be realized by exciting several harmonics of the amplifiable EP frequency, specifically $\omega_{\text{EP/amp}} \mp n \omega_p$ for $\beta / \alpha = \pm 1$ (with $n \in \mathbb{Z}$ and $n \neq 0$); a feature that stems directly from the properties of the different components of the system eigenvectors.
+From a practical standpoint, the ability to trigger amplification at distinct frequencies, coupled with the significantly enhanced sensitivity to perturbations in the vicinity of EPs, can be extremely valuable given the rapidly increasing use of EPs in optical and acoustic sensing devices \cite{wiersig2020review,rosa2021exceptional}.
+In the presence of temporal modulations, EP-based sensors can therefore operate within a wider bandwidth since the amplification can be tuned to target multiple frequencies of interest spanning a broader range.